 The trivia items below may give away important plot points.

-The current residents of the apartment where Trejo's death scene were filmed got curious after seeing the film and pulled up the carpet in the room Trejo was shot.
+The current residents of the apartment, where Danny Trejo's death scene was filmed, got curious after seeing the film, and pulled up the carpet in the room Trejo was shot.
 To their surprise, they saw that residue of the theatrical blood still remained.